 Do Reading Slumps Mean You're Burnt Out?
 (Not Just Bored)

 You used to read all the time.
-Books were your escape, your comfort, your favorite thing to do.
+Books were your escape.
 You could lose hours in a good book without noticing.

 "I'm just in a reading slump," you tell yourself.
 "I just need to find the right book."